-Series ETF Units of Exemplar Growth and Income Fund and EC Income Fund are listed on the TSX and investors are able to buy or sell such units on the TSX through registered brokers and dealers in the province or territory where investors reside.
+Series ETF Units are listed on the TSX and investors are able to buy or sell such units on the TSX through registered brokers and dealers in the province or territory where investors reside.

 Series ETF Units of the Funds will be issued and sold on a continuous basis and there is no maximum number of Series ETF Units that may be issued.
 Series ETF Units of the Funds can be bought in Canadian dollars only.